theBowja/genshin-db/examples.md

   passive2: {
     name: 'Strategic Reserve',
     image: '',
-    info: 'A character that passes through the Jade Screen will gain a 12% Geo DMG Bonus for 10s.'
+    info: 'A character that passes through the **Jade Screen** will gain a 12% Geo DMG Bonus for 10s.'
   },
   passive3: {
     name: 'Trove of Marvelous Treasures',
     image: '',
-    info: 'Displays the location of nearby ore veins (Iron Ore, White Iron Ore, Crystal Ore, Magical Crystal Ore, and Starsilver) on them mini-map.'
+    info: 'Displays the location of nearby **ore veins** (Iron Ore, White Iron Ore, Crystal Ore, Magical Crystal Ore, and Starsilver) on the mini-map.'
   }
 }
 ```